Paragon's $30 Linux File Systems app is the best Steam Deck software purchase you can make

 At a glance:

-- $30 Linux File Systems for Windows app from Paragon Software makes transferring files between Steam Deck and Windows PC seamless.
+- Linux File Systems for Windows by Paragon Software solves the EXT4–NTFS compatibility gap between a Steam Deck and a Windows PC for $30.

 FAQ

-Are there free alternatives to the Linux File Systems for Windows app for file transfers between Steam Deck and Windows PC?
+Are there free alternatives to Linux File Systems for Windows?

 More in the feed